KaterinaLupacheva/nextjs-dashboard-layout/README.md

 cd nextjs-dashboard-layout
 ```

-2.Run
+2. Run

 ```bash
 npm install
 ```

-3.Start the development server:
+3. Start the development server:

 ```bash
 npm run dev
 ```

-4.Open http://localhost:3000 to view it in the browser.
+4. Open http://localhost:3000 to view it in the browser.